 All pupils should have the same opportunity to access extra-curricular activities.
-At East Anglia Schools Trust schools in 2016-17 we are offering a range of additional clubs and activities.
+At East Anglia Schools Trust schools in 2017-18 we are offering a range of additional clubs and activities.
 A list of these is available on the school website and from the school office.
-The adult who is in charge of running the specific extra-curricular activity will be made aware of the needs of the individual child with SEN and will then adjust their class accordingly to support the child’s integration.
+The adult who is in charge of running the specific extra-curricular activity will be made aware of the needs of the individual child with SEND and will then make reasonable adjustments for their class accordingly to support the child’s integration.

 Preparing for the next step

-Planning for transition is a part of our provision for all pupils with SEN. Moving classes will be discussed with you and your child at their summer term review meeting as we know that this can be a difficult stage for children and may require support.
-Pupils with SEN transferring at the end of Year 2 will be given some extra sessions at their new school in preparation for transition.
-For all other pupils with SEN transition to secondary schools will be discussed in the summer term of their Year 5, to ensure time for planning and preparation and so that any adaptations or support measures can be put in place in good time.
+Planning for transition is a part of our provision for all pupils with SEND.
+Moving classes will be discussed with you and your child at their summer term review meeting as we know that this can be a difficult stage for children and may require support.
+For all other pupils with SEND transition to secondary schools will be discussed in the summer term of their Year 5, to ensure time for planning and preparation and so that any adaptations or support measures can be put in place in good time.

 Funding for SEN